4rknova/goveewatch/README.md

 JSON configuration file in the user's root directory.
 The filename of the configuration file is .goveewatch.conf

-Here's an example of how to setup aliases for your devices:
+Here's an example of how to setup aliases for your devices and set visual thresholds for temperature and humidity:

         {
+            "thresholds": {
+                "temp low" : "17",
+                "temp high": "20",
+                "humidity low" : "50",
+                "humidity high": "60"
+            },
             "devices":[
                 {
                     "name"  : "GVH5075_AAAA",